-4. Plagiarism Check up: The article at this step is tested by Ithenticate for similarity results, if it is less than 20% the article in considered to reviewer assigning, else the article rejected due to similarity results.
+4. Plagiarism Check-up: The article at this step is tested by Ithenticate for similarity results, if it is less than 20% the article is considered to be reviewer assigning, or else the article is rejected due to similarity results.

 7. Review is Conducted: The reviewer sets time aside to read the article several times.
 The first read is used to form an initial impression of the work.
 If major problems are found at this stage, the reviewer may feel comfortable rejecting the article without further work.
 Otherwise, they will read the article several more times, taking notes so as to build a detailed point-by-point review.
 The review is then submitted to the journal, with a recommendation to accept or reject it – or else with a request for revision (usually flagged as either major or minor) before it is reconsidered.

 8. Journal Evaluates the Reviews: The Editor-in-Chief considers all the returned reviews before making an overall decision.
 If the reviews differ widely, the editor may invite an additional reviewer so as to get an extra opinion before making a decision.